jaykim305/NAS_demo/README.md

 ### Server-side (CDN server)
 In this setup, we provide the dataset [here.](xx)
-Download and place it at your serving directory of your webserver.
+Download and place it in your serving directory of your webserver.
 You can do this by following the instructions below.
 To use your own video and trained DNN for this demo, go to [Testing with your own video.](#testing-with-your-own-video)
 - Install and start lighttpd (or apache2).
     ```